Green-throated mango: Description

-This species is very similar to the closely related black-throated mango.
-Although the male green-throated mango has less extensive black on the underparts, this and other plumage differences are not always easy to confirm in the field because the birds can appear all black.
-The females of the two species can be almost inseparable, although green-throated has more extensively coppery upperparts than its relative.
+This species closely resembles the related black-throated mango.
+While the male green-throated mango has less extensive black coloring on the underparts, confirming the bird's identity can be challenging in the field as both species may appear entirely black.
+The females of the two species are nearly indistinguishable, though the green-throated mango typically exhibits more extensive coppery upperparts than its relative.